zigius/docs/content/docs/reference/pkg/kubernetes/helm/v3/chart.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;object&gt;</a></span>
     </dt>
-    <dd>{{% md %}}Optional array of transformations to apply to resources that will be created by this chart prior to creation.
-Allows customization of the chart behaviour without directly modifying the chart itself.{{% /md %}}</dd>
+    <dd>Optional array of transformations to apply to resources that will be created by this chart prior to creation.
+Allows customization of the chart behaviour without directly modifying the chart itself.</dd>

     <dt class="property-optional"
             title="Optional">